Table of Contents

 If the wheelbase’s force feedback becomes weak, inconsistent, or disappears, the root cause may be software, game, or hardware-related.

-✅ Possible Causes
+Possible Causes

-Online racing games may introduce temporary input delays or bugs, disrupting force feedback.
-If the game stutters, it may cause the force feedback to lag or lose detail, as force feedback and the game visuals need to stay in sync frame-by-frame.
+Game latency or glitches: Online racing games may introduce temporary input delays or bugs, disrupting force feedback.
+If the game stutters, FFB may lag or lose detail, as force feedback and game visuals need to stay in sync frame-by-frame.

-If FFB strength is set too high, the motor may exceed its physical limits, causing:
+Signal clipping (electrical overload): If FFB strength is set too high, the motor may exceed its physical limits, causing:

 • Feedback interruptions